Feldjägerkorps: Chain of command and authority

 The Feldjägerkorps reported directly to OKW and was charged with hunting down deserters, arresting insubordinate soldiers, looters and malingerers, and searching rear areas for any soldiers who were capable of front line service.
 The units were manned with battle-hardened officers and non-commissioned officers.
 They were recruited from the ranks of decorated soldiers who had a minimum of three years of combat experience and who had been awarded at least the Iron Cross, second class.
 They had seniority over every other soldier up to their own rank, regardless of their service branch, including the Waffen-SS.
 They were granted disciplinary punishment authority, including the power to arrest anyone who could not provide a satisfactory explanation for their absence from active duty.
 By employing fear backed up by the authority of OKW, the high command intended for the Feldjager units to act as enforcers to stem the tide of desertions and provide the incentive for the German soldiers to continue to stand and fight to the death.

 The Feldjägerkommando conducted their own courts-martial, before which suspects could be immediately brought for trial.
 The commander of each Feldjägerabteilung was assisted by a high-ranking judge (Chefrichter).
 By May 1944, they were authorized to conduct summary court-martial proceedings, which authorized sentences to be immediately carried out without awaiting confirmation from a higher commander as was the regular procedure.
 In this respect, the Feldjäger commanders became judges of a Fliegendes Standgericht (flying drumhead court martial).
 By the end of the war in Europe, it is estimated that up to 30,000 German soldiers were tried and sentenced to death for desertion, with about 20,000 being executed.
 The remainder had their sentences commuted to long prison terms and were sent to concentration camps or to so-called military "penal battalions" where they were sent on highly dangerous operations, often considered suicide missions, mainly on the eastern front.

-A Feldjägerkorps officer accompanies Russian prisoners in Simferopol, January 1942.